dosha10/products_crud/README.md

-## Products Crud in 3 versions
+## Product Crud

-The Codeholic
+A crud application done in three separate versions from The Codeholic.

 ## Bad Version (Beginner)